tommoa/ai-lsp/COMMIT-GUIDELINES.md

 5. **Be specific:** Reference actual functions, modules, or patterns
 6. **Include impact:** Explain how the change affects the system
 7. **Optional sections:** Can include "Future improvements" or related notes
+8. **Wrap at 72 characters:** Keep body lines at or below 72 characters for proper display in git tools

 **Example body:**

 ```
-Introduces FIM completion as an efficient alternative to chat-based prompts
+Introduces FIM completion as an efficient alternative to chat-based
-for code-specific models.
-The modular structure separates FIM logic from
+prompts for code-specific models.
+The modular structure separates FIM
-chat completion, enabling low-latency inline completions with specialized
+logic from chat completion, enabling low-latency inline completions
-models that support FIM formats.
+with specialized models that support FIM formats.

-The FIM module automatically detects the correct format for popular models
+The FIM module automatically detects the correct format for popular
-including CodeLlama, DeepSeek, StarCoder, and Qwen, while also supporting
+models including CodeLlama, DeepSeek, StarCoder, and Qwen, while also
-custom format configuration.
-The generate() function routes to Chat or FIM
+supporting custom format configuration.
+The generate() function routes
-implementations based on a 'prompt' option, with graceful fallback handling
+to Chat or FIM implementations based on a 'prompt' option, with
-via UnsupportedPromptError for incompatible models.
+graceful fallback handling via UnsupportedPromptError for incompatible
+models.
 ```

+## Body Structure Patterns

+Recent commits follow a consistent multi-paragraph structure:

+**Paragraph 1: Motivation and Main Change**
+- State the problem or opportunity
+- Describe the primary solution or change
+- Example: "Merges module-resolver.ts and provider.ts into a single
+  provider/index.ts file organized using TypeScript namespaces (Provider and Model).
+This improves code organization by clearly separating provider configuration and management from model metadata and selection concerns."

+**Paragraph 2: Technical Details**
+- Describe implementation specifics
+- List concrete changes (what was eliminated, renamed, or added)
+- Include API surface changes
+- Example: "The new structure eliminates the ProviderRegistry class in favor of namespace functions, renames types for clarity (ProviderInitOptions → Provider.Config), and updates the API surface (createProvider → Provider.create)."

+**Paragraph 3: Impact and Scope** (optional)
+- Mention what was updated to use the new changes
+- Describe broader impact or benefits
+- Example: "All consumers including benchmark scripts, LSP server initialization, and tests have been updated to use the new namespace-based API."

+**For smaller changes:** A single focused paragraph is sufficient if it covers the motivation, approach, and impact concisely.

 ## Common Patterns